 Here’s how to create an employee training system in 5 easy steps.

 Have a clearly established plan for housekeeping.
 Use a simple and easy to understand customized checklist for each of your customers.

-It is best to have a customized cleaning checklist.
-With this, your trainee will get to know your cleaning procedures as well as how to cater to each customer.
+It is best to have a cleaning checklist that coordinates with a very detailed Customer Profile Worksheet.
+With a checklist, your trainee will get to know your cleaning procedures as well as how to cater to each customer.

 Additionally, as stated above, each home is different and has different needs.
 As you’re training staff, it’s important to have conversations that express that.

 The cleaning procedure with products may be the same house to house, but the care of other matters along with cleaning may vary.
 Such as bed making preferences, or where to put certain dishes, or if the dog is let outside when cleaning is done.

 Things like this are just as important which is why a house cleaning checklist would come in handy.